 The two main nature-driven factors in the economics of a mining project are the ore grade and the ore tonnage.
-In simplistic terms, the ore grade will determine how much incremental profit can be generated by each tonne processed.
+In simplistic terms, the ore grade will determine how much incremental profit can be generated by each tonne of rock processed.

-To help calculate the value of the insitu rock, I have created a simple cloud-based spreadsheet at this link (Rock Value Calculator).
+To help calculate the value of the insitu ore, I have created a simple cloud-based spreadsheet at this link (Rock Value Calculator).
 An example screenshot is shown below.
 Simply enter your own data in the yellow shaded cells and the rock values are calculated on a “$ per tonne” basis. since the table is pre-populated, one must zero out the values for metals of no interest.

 Price: represents the metal prices, in US dollars for the metals of interest.

 Ore Grade: represents that head grades for the metals of interest in the units as shown (g/t and %).

-Process Recovery: represents the average percent recovery for each of the metals of interest.
+Process Recovery: represents the average % recovery for each of the metals of interest.

 Payable Factor: represents the net payable percentage after various treatment, smelting, refining, penalty charges.
 This is simply an estimate depending on the specific products produced at site.
 For example, concentrates would have an overall lower payable factor than say gold-silver dore production.

-Insitu Rock Value: this output is the dollar value of the insitu rock (in US dollars), without any recovery or payable factors being applied.
+Insitu Rock Value: this output is the dollar value of the insitu rock (in US dollars), without any process recovery or payable factors being applied.

 NSR Rock Value: this output represents the net smelter return dollar value after applying the recovery and payable factors.
 This represents the actual revenue that could be generated and used to pay back operating costs.
 One can see the impact that these payables have on the overall value.